 - Recreating studio shots based on the lighting used in magazines

-This studio course is designed so that you can use a studio for portrait photography, the focus of the course is on portrait lighting techniques in the studio.
+This studio lighting course is designed so that you can use a studio for portrait photography, the focus of the course is on portrait lighting techniques in the studio.

 The course is designed so that you spend most of the time taking photos, and using the lighting equipment yourself.
-There is lots of opportunity for you to take photos and use the lighting equipment during the workshop and you can use the images in your portfolio.
+There is lots of opportunity for you to take photos and use the studio lighting equipment during the workshop and you can use the images in your portfolio.

 We use a photography studio which has black, white, grey and coloured backgrounds, four studio lights and a variety of light modifiers, which is ideal for portraiture.